Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138316.png) [These “Turnip” Everywhere]( https://retroachievements.org/achievement/125549)
 _Ship a total of 100 Turnips._

 Turnips are a Spring crop that takes 4 days to grow and the seeds cost 200G.
-These are the fastest the grow and you can plant a lot in the season.
+These are the fastest to grow and you can plant a lot in the season.
 Once you ship 100 of them the achievement will trigger.

 =-----------------------------------------------------------=